Types of Mermaids Worldwide

 2. Blue Men of the Minch

 The Blue Men of the Minch are the type of mermaid you don’t want to meet in person.
 They’re known for being violent and causing shipwrecks along the Scottish coastline.
 They’re also called Storm Kelpies.
 With blue skin and a craving for poetry, the Blue Men are sometimes linked to the ancient Picts of Scotland, who painted their skin blue.
 If you see a Blue Man, floating on top of the water, he’ll ask you to recite a poem to entertain him.
-If you refuse, he will turn over your boat or, unbeknownst to you, lead you to your death later on.
+If you refuse, he will turn over your boat or, unbeknownst to you, lead you to your death.

 3. Camenae